Frequently Asked Questions

 Will treatment “fix” my loved one?

 Addiction is a progressive disease that cannot be cured with a quick fix.
-Treatment can address the addictive behavior and assist in returning the addict to a healthy lifestyle.
+Treatment can address the addictive behavior and assist in returning the individual with a substance use disorder to a healthy lifestyle.
 As addiction is also a family disease, it is important that all family members consider their need for support as well.

 Should the family be involved in the treatment process?

 Family support plays a large role in a successful treatment process.
-Many emotions experienced by the addict are rooted in the family system and need to be expressed as part of treating the disease.
+Many emotions experienced by the individual with a substance use disorder are rooted in the family system and need to be expressed as part of treating the disease.
 Family involvement can extend the benefits of treatment; however, it is important that family members also seek support for themselves.

 What should family members expect of their loved on after leaving treatment?